 G2G International Limited has no control over, and accepts no responsibility for, the availability or standard of medical and/or repatriation services and facilities in the area in which the Events take place, and such services and facilities do not form any part of the contract between you and G2G International Limited.

 You are solely responsible for your own equipment and belongings during the Events and bear the sole responsibility for incidental or accidental damage (including wear and tear) to, or loss of, your own equipment and belongings.
 We recommend that you take out adequate insurance to cover your equipment and belongings.

 The Organizer will provide each participant with two race bibs - one for the chest and one for the backpack.

-Participants will be required to wear at least short sleeves to enable them to wear the following sleeve patches on their t-shirt:
+Participants will be required to wear at least short sleeves to enable them to wear the following sleeve patches on their race shirt each day:

 Participants are responsible for obtaining their own country flag patch.

 Participants may also attach any spare Race Patches to their outerwear and jacket.